AM2R-Community-Developers/AM2R-Autopatcher-Linux/README.md

 This utility patches the official AM2R 1.1 release (Windows) to the fan-made Community Update (Linux).

 ## Dependencies
 The patcher and the installer only require a small amount of dependencies.
-Note that the Java-related packages (`java`, `jre`, `jdk`) packages are only required for building an Android APK.
+Note that the Java-related packages (`java` / `jre` / `jdk`) packages are only required for building an Android APK.

 ### Arch (including Manjaro, EndeavourOS, RebornOS, etc.)
 Make sure that multilib is enabled, as `lib32-libpulse` is a 32-bit library and Arch does not enable 32-bit support by default.